caniko/spikeinterface_poetry/README.md

 This package is maintained solely by me, and not the original authors of `spikeinterface`.
 Please don't make any issues related to the packaging in the `spikeinterface` repository.
 Should you have any problems running any of the spikesorters, contact the author of that spike sorter.

 I also can't and don't guarantee that every component of spikeinterface to work as intended by the original authors.
 This is the nature of downstream packaging by a 3rd party.
-This should be less of an issue once poetry has been added to `spikeinterface`.